gPhantasm/zeroranger-green-arrange/README.md

 and a few others.
 Special thanks to Kirvoid for showing me how to add new tracks to the game and how to let them be chosen randomly.

-## Excluded tracks

-~~Some tracks~~ ONE TRACK was omitted because I was simply too lazy to figure out how to fit it in.
-The Earth Has Returned is very transformed from the original track, and it didn't really fit the vibe of 2-3 anyway.
-I could have just included it unchanged, but if you got it randomly and felt it didn't fit that would've been sad...
-If you want to fit it and add it yourself, just overwrite one of the `bgm_level_three_ex` files with your creation.

-Also...
-There is no Orangardimus.
-I initially had it play a segment of That Future of Ours, but it's kind of annoying when it cuts off the Greenish remixes (imo).
-So Greenish will just play through that section.

 ## Other changes

 - The male voice's "MAXIMUM" soundbite has been replaced with eebrozgi yelling "ZERORANGER!".